220808-Java-React-Enterprise/ScapeGoats-P2-FrontEnd/README.md

 ## MVP

 * Users able to create an account and sign up - stored in the database
-* Questions in the database, broken up into categories users can ask
+* User can select categories to receive readings based on
-* Tarot Cards answers questions asked based on Question asked Category
+* Tarot Cards give readings based on category selected
 * Admin can delete and add users and consultants
 * Admin can edit consultants
 * Users can view their reading history